Ayushd172005/Finwise_Financial_Advisor/README.md

 # 💰 FinWise — Personal Finance AI Advisor

-> An intelligent personal finance assistant powered by Claude AI.
+> An intelligent personal finance assistant powered by AI.
 Track expenses, plan budgets, set goals, and get personalized investment advice — all in one place.

 ## ✨ Features